Wolox/jenkins-github-job-creator/README.md

-## Wolox CI Kickoff Script
+## Jenkins Github Job Creator

-This Sinatra project creates the basic things needed for a job to work in Wolox CI integrated with Github Pull Requests.
+This Sinatra project creates jobs in a Jenkins instance with some basic configuration.
 It does the following:

   - Add deploy key to Github repository and a Credential to Jenkins
   - Adds Jenkins Service as a Github webhook to allow Pull Requests integration
   - Creates the two basic jobs needed for every technology.

+This script is used at [Wolox](https://wolox.co), so many things in the script could suit Wolox way or working.
+Fill free to propose changes.

 ## Environment Configuration